guxd/deep-code-search/pytorch/README.md

  - `utils.py`: utilities for models and training.

 ## Pretrained Model
-   If you want a quick test, [here]() is a pretrained model.
+   If you want a quick test, [here](https://drive.google.com/file/d/1sq9llpd-Snjdr2QKLx8ndnOtczUJGRSK/view?usp=sharing) is a pretrained model.
 Put it in `./output/JointEmbeder/github/models/` and run:
    ```
-   python search.py --reload_from
+   python search.py --reload_from 3650000
    ```

 ## Usage